selbyk/ass/README.md

 # osh
 A simple UNIX shell with history feature

-First assignment in Operating System Concepts, 9e (Silberschatz, Galvin, and Gagne; 2009, 2011, or 2012)
+My solution to the first assignment in Operating System Concepts, 9e (Silberschatz, Galvin, and Gagne; 2009, 2011, or 2012)

 ### Goals
 * Read user input